It's Your Move (song)

 "It's Your Move" is a song by Doug Parkinson, released in March 1983 on the album Heartbeat to Heartbeat.

 America version

 A few months after the song's initial release, it was released by the band America, retitled "Your Move", from their album of the same name.
 It was released as a 7" single in Italy on Capitol Records.

 Diana Ross version

 In 1984, Diana Ross covered the song.
 It appears on the album Swept Away.

 This version was later sampled in the 2011 vaporwave song "リサフランク420 / 現代のコンピュー" ("Lisa Frank 420 / Modern Computing") by Macintosh Plus, where it was slowed down and chopped and screwed, with the pitch changed.
-It became an Internet meme worldwide.
+It became an Internet meme worldwide, and is to date one of the most emblematic songs of the vaporwave genre.